 Jamie loves writing about DIY projects, decorating on a budget, craft ideas, and creative ways to reuse and upcycle products.

-You're also helping out the environment by reusing bottle caps, and the process of making the pendants is simple.
+You're helping out the environment by reusing bottle caps, and the process of making them into pendants is simple.
 Whatever you do, your finished piece will be beautiful.
 Let's get started!